The Clear Edge

 • No clear success metrics upfront

-• Kept hoping they’d improve vs. cutting quickly
+• Kept hoping they’d improve instead of cutting quickly

 Month 1 Decision: Build Hiring System Before Next Hire